TarikSeyceri/Red-Alert-2-Yuris-Revenge-Maps-Mods.ini/README.md

 # Red-Alert 2 & Yuri's Revenge Game (Maps & Mods)
-Red Alert 2 &amp; Yuri's Revenge Game: Best Picked Maps and Best Mods Developed by Me Since 2002
+Red Alert 2 &amp; Yuri's Revenge Game: Best Picked Maps and Mods Developed by Me Since 2002

 You are free to play with any Map/Mod and edit any Mod you like